Search for a policy

 When a policy is needed in a timeframe that does not allow for the entire policy formulation process, it can be proposed as an interim policy with a Policy Proposal form.
-Interim policies are approved by SMC in 6-month increments, up to 18 months in duration.
+Interim policies are approved in 6-month increments, up to 18 months in duration.
 The interim policy must complete the university policy process within 18 months of its issuance.

 Decommissioning a Policy

 Responsible Offices propose that a policy be decommissioned when it is no longer needed or is more effectively combined with another policy.
 Steps in this process include: consultation with the Policy and Training Director and signature of the Responsible Executive, with additional approval as needed by Senior Management Council/President’s Cabinet.
 When the signature process is complete, it is removed from the University Policy Web Site.
 The policy owner communicates the change in status to the university community.

 When a policy is revised, edited, or decommissioned, the policy owner sends the superseded policy and its associated documents to University Archives at: email@example.com.